na-na-hi/renget/archive/lcbguide.md

 You can do multiple Mirror Dungeons a day if you really want to, but be careful not to get burned out.
 Even just doing your weekly MDH is enough, and more than two Mirror Dungeon runs a day is not necessary.
 Do not do more than one MDH a week for farming purposes, because without the Weekly Bonus you get the same rewards as regular MD.

 **2. Is it worth spending Lunacy on Enkephalin refills?**
 If you plan on doing daily Mirror Dungeon runs, and especially if you have the Battle Pass.
 You can spend Modules on Mirror Dungeon runs, and they net you Egoshard Crates thanks to post-120 Battle Pass bonuses.
 This means that you can spend Lunacy directly on Egoshards.
 The Lunacy-to-Egoshards conversion efficiency depends on your current max Enkephalin determined by your Manager Level.
-It ranges from 0.269 at 100 max Enkephalin to 0.404 at 150 max Enkephalin, so it is best to do refills once you are closer to max Enkephalin.
+It ranges from 0.269 at 100 max Enkephalin to 0.404 at 150 max Enkephalin, so it is best to do Lunacy refills once you are closer to max Enkephalin.
 This means that, in order to get enough Egoshards for a 000/E.G.O, you need to spend anywhere between 990 and 1486 Lunacy.
 From the moment you reach 115 max Enkephalin, converting Lunacy to Enkephalin and farming a 000 is cheaper than a 10-roll: 1292 Lunacy for a 000.
 This isn't taking into account the 20-60 Egoshard Crates you get from the MDH Weekly Bonus, which makes farming even faster.
 Note that subsequent refills cost more Lunacy.

 In other words, yes, you really can farm every Identity and E.G.O in the game and forgo the gacha system entirely *if* you are dedicated enough.
-A lot of people skip every banner and save all their Lunacy for the Walpurgisnacht Extraction, and just shard everything else.
+A lot of people completely skip or just do one 10-roll every banner and save all their Lunacy for the Walpurgisnacht Extraction, and just shard everything else.

 **3. What should I shard first, and when?**
 If you want to get the most out of your Egoshards, you should focus on Identities and E.G.O in the tier list and ones marked as Event/current Season, preferably both if applicable.

 As for when to shard, it is technically best to wait right before the Season ends in case you get spooked when rolling.
-But if you really want something now you can do it whenever, it doesn't matter that much.
+But if you really want something now, you can do it whenever.

 **4. How many Nominable Egoshard Crates should I open at a time?
 What do I do with Random Egoshard Crates?**
 This largely depends on how many Egoshards you have for that Sinner.
 Every Egoshard Crate gives you 1-3 Egoshards, so you need an average of 200 Nominable Egoshard Crates to shard one 000 ID or E.G.O.
 Assuming you have 0 Egoshards, open 50 crates at a time and lower the amount you open each time until you're at 400 Egoshards.
 Be careful not to overshoot, or you'll be sitting on 600 extra Egoshards you have no use for.